Guidelines for Opening

 With the newest orders from the County and the opening of Castro Street to pedestrians, more businesses are re-opening and expanding their services.
 Here's a quick overview of what you need to do to be compliant, with links to important guides, documents, and signage.
 Please note that conditions and regulations continue to change rapidly, so please check back for updated information.

-The State of California announced that Santa Clara County has been moved from the Purple Tier (Tier 1) to the Red Tier (Tier 2) on the State’s new COVID-19 blueprint.
+The State of California announced that Santa Clara County had moved from the Purple Tier (Tier 1) to the Red Tier (Tier 2) on the State’s new COVID-19 blueprint.
 Full press release available here.
-Counties assigned to the Red Tier are still experiencing “substantial spread” of COVID-19.
-However, the State’s framework allows counties moving from the Purple to Red Tier to reopen indoor operations at some additional businesses and allows certain activities to resume, so long as appropriate protocols and protective measures are strictly followed.
-Please note: Santa Clara has stricter orders on re-opening indoors, including dining, which supercede the State orders.
+Please note: Santa Clara has stricter orders on re-opening which supercede the State orders.

 Several businesses that were scheduled to open July 13 under the July 2 Health Order were closed as of July 15.
 Press Release is available here.

 Santa Clara County’s Risk Reduction Order was announced July 2.
 The order allowed certain additional activities to resume, but also put in place long-term, across-the-board risk reduction measures.
 It requires that all businesses, including those open before July 2, submit updated Social Distancing Protocols (see below) in order to operate.
 It also detailed several sector-specific mandatory directives that must be followed before opening

 Moving into the Purple Tier means that indoor dining will not be allowed, nor will indoor meetings or gatherings.
 The State's website includes information on the Purple Tier and its impact on businesses and activities.

 In addition to the closure of indoor dining, moving to the State’s Purple Tier means: